XeroAPI/xero-node/README.md

 * Public - apps that can connect to any organisation, but only for 30 minutes at a time
 * Partner - approved apps that can automatically refresh tokens

-Version 3 has been rebuilt fron the ground-up using TypeScript, to make it more maintainable and to take advantage of modern JavaScript features.
+Version 3 has been rebuilt from the ground-up using TypeScript, to make it more maintainable and to take advantage of modern JavaScript features.

 # Features/Change Log